John J. Rosile, Sr., Hubbard, Ohio

 John’s final resting place will be with his wife and son at Hubbard Union Cemetery.

-Arrangements handled by Kelley-Robb-Cummins Funeral Home.
-Please visit www.krcummins.com to send condolences to the family.
+Please visit www.krcummins.com to view this obituary and to send condolences to the family.

-To send flowers to the family or plant a tree in memory of John J. Rosile Jr., please visit our floral store.
+To send flowers to the family or plant a tree in memory of John J. Rosile Sr., please visit our floral store.

 A television tribute will air Sunday, June 7, at the following approximate times: 8:58 a.m. on WKBN and 7:58 p.m. on FOX.